nunet/device-management-service/README.md

 ## About

-**Device Management Service** or **DMS** is a program that allows users to run various computational workloads on a distributed set of machines.
-These machines are CPU/GPU-enabled devices that are part of the Nunet network.
-Think of this as a cloud service, but provided by multiple providers instead of a single entity like Amazon or Google.

-For those with available hardware resources, they can earn rewards by onboarding their machines to NuNet.
-Each time their machine is used to run a computational job, they are eligible to receive compensation for their service.

-To summarize, DMS connects users needing computational resources with those who can provide them, enabling the execution of computational work in a distributed setting.
+**Device Management Service** or **DMS** enables a machine to join the decentralized NuNet network both as a compute provider, offering its resources to the network, or to leverage the compute power of other machines in the network for processing tasks.
+Users with available hardware resources can get compensated whenever their machine is utilized for a computational job by other users in the network.
+The ultimate goal is to create a decentralized compute economy that is able sustains itself.

 ### Payment

-All transactions on the Nunet network are expected to be conducted using the platform's utility token [NTX](https://docs.nunet.io/infohub/tokenomics/ntx-utility-token-overview).
-However, DMS is currently in development, and NTX payments are expected to be implemented in the [Public Alpha Mainnet](https://gitlab.com/groups/nunet/-/milestones/46#tab-issues) milestone.
+All transactions on the Nunet network are expected to be conducted using the platform's utility token [NTX](https://docs.nunet.io/docs/v/getting-ntx).
+However, DMS is currently in development, and payment isn't part of `v0.5.0-boot` release.
+NTX payments are expected to be implemented in the [Public Alpha Mainnet](https://gitlab.com/groups/nunet/-/milestones/46#tab-issues) milestone within later release cycles.

-**Note**: If you are a developer, please check out the [DMS specifications](#specification) and [Getting Started](#getting-started-for-developers) sections of this document.
+**Note**: If you are a developer, please check out the [DMS specifications](#specification) and [Building from Source](#building-from-source) sections of this document.

-**Note**: Payment is not yet enabled in the `v0.5.0-boot` release, we will enable it later in the `v0.5.0` release cycle.

 ## Installation